Mengfan-Li/Mengfan-Li/README.md

 Here are some ideas to get you started:

-- 🔭I’m currently working on medical image analysis
+I’m currently working on medical image analysis
 --->Nipple Detection in Mammogram Using a New Convolutional Neural Network Architecture (completed)
 --->Breast cancer detection
       --->Publication:Research on the Detection Method of Breast Cancer Deep Convolutional Neural Network Based on